pmbrent/Ready/README.md

 ### Phase 5: Rating, Reviews, & Recommendations (2 days)

 Users will be able to rate a book on a 5-point scale; their ratings will be used to generate a list of recommended books by genre (using only the user's favorites if any).
-Top recommended books will also be shown in the user's activity feed, along with books rated by friends and any "sponsored" books.
+These recommendations will update live based on the user's interactions with their recommendations.

 [Details][phase-five]

 ### Phase 6: Refactoring and CSS (1 day)

-In Phase 6, the user experience will be enhanced dramatically by the implementation of more polished layouts.
+In Phase 6, the user experience will be enhanced by the implementation of more polished layouts.

 [Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Feed contains recommended books
+- [ ] Write reviews as part of ratings
 - [ ] Tag books with multiple genres and search books by genre
 - [ ] Users can like/comment on other users' ratings
 - [ ] Receive notifications of new Friends and comments